maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 To securely manage API tokens and other configuration without hardcoding them in our source code, we'll use environment variables loaded from a `.env` file.

-Create a file named `.env` in the root of your project:
+Create a file named `.env` in the root of your project with the following content, replacing `your_token_here` with your actual API token:

 ```conf
 # 511.org API token - get yours at https://511.org/open-data/token